getlantern/http-proxy/README.md

 If you are using checkfallbacks, make sure that both the certificate and the token are correct.
 A 404 will be the reply otherwise.
 Running the server with `-debug` may help you troubleshooting those scenarios.

+### When something bad happens

+With option `-pprofAddr=localhost:6060`, you can always access lots of debug information from http://localhost:6060/debug.
+Ref https://golang.org/pkg/net/http/pprof/.

+***Be sure to only listen on localhost or private addresses for security reason***